quadsurf/mongo_console_exercises/readme.md

 1. Write the terminal command to start the mongo server
 2. Write the terminal command to enter a mongo shell
-1. show all databases
+1. Show all databases
-1. use the `library` database
+1. Use the `library` database
-1. show all the collections inside the `library` database
+1. Show all the collections inside the `library` database
 1. Using the insert method Add an author with the name of "John", age of 37
 2. Using the insert method Add another author with the name of "Jane", age of 42 and give her a property of books which is an empty array.
 3. Using the .save() method, find an author with an age greater than or equal to 42 and then change the age to 33.
 Finally, save that author.